pnagapaga/pnagapaga/README.md

 <h1 align="center">Hi 👋, I'm Prashanth Kumar Nagapaga </h1>
 <h3 align="center">Enterprise Cloud Security Architect | Cyber Risk Governance Leader | Chicago, IL 🟢 </h3>

-I help organizations design and operationalize secure cloud, application, and governance architectures across federal, startup, and enterprise environments.
+I design and operationalize secure cloud, application, and governance architectures across federal systems, startup platforms, and enterprise environments.

+My work focuses on one core principle:

+Security is effective only when it is embedded into how systems are built and operated.

-My work sits at the intersection of:
+I operate at the intersection of:

 - Cloud security architecture
 - Cyber risk governance
-- DevSecOps automation
+- DevSecOps enablement
 - Application and API security
-- Identity and access controls
+- Identity and access control
 - Secure modernization of legacy systems

-I have led security and modernization initiatives across federal platforms, AWS environments, and startup products
+I have led end-to-end security and modernization initiatives across federal platforms and startup environments, including hands-on work in building and securing hyperlocal marketplace systems.

 ---